Conditionally Site-Independent Neural Evolution of Antibody Sequences: : Co nditionally S ite- I ndependent N eural E volution Model

 It is generally believed that mutations arise independently of natural selection.
 During antibody affinity maturation, this underlying process is known as somatic hypermutation (SHM).
 Machine learning models, such as Thrifty~\citep{sung2025thrifty}, have been developed to predict rates of SHM from surrounding context by training on sequences that have undergone frameshift mutations, meaning they are under little or no selection, preventing any confounding.

 \paragraph{Disentangling Selection from SHM.}

 To estimate the fitness landscape, we treat the underlying SHM process as the baseline.
-Following the mutation-selection framework introduced by \citet{halpern1998evolutionary}, we decompose $Q_{xy}$, the observed transition rate from sequence $x$ to sequence $y$, as:
+Following the mutation-selection framework of \citet{halpern1998evolutionary}, we decompose $Q_{xy}$, the observed transition rate from sequence $x$ to sequence $y$, as:

 where $\mu_{xy}$ is the transition rate under SHM, $P_{\text{fix}}(x\to y)$ is the probability of fixation, and $k$ is an arbitrary scalar.

 Using the small $t$ approximation $p_\theta(y\,|\,x, t) = \exp(tQ_\theta)_{xy} \approx t(Q_\theta)_{xy}$ for $x\neq y$, we can manipulate \cref{eq:bh_model} to derive the following \textit{selection score} that we use to evaluate \ourmodel{} on DMS assays: